Undecidability of performance equivalence of Petri nets: Abstract

 \section{Abstract}

 We investigate bisimulation equivalence on Petri nets under durational semantics.
-Our motivation was to verify the conjecture that in durational setting, the bisimulation equivalence checking problem becomes more tractable (which is the case, e.g., over communication-free nets).
+Our motivation was to verify the conjecture that in durational setting, the bisimulation equivalence checking problem becomes more tractable than in ordinary setting (which is the case, e.g., over communication-free nets).
 We disprove this conjecture in three of four proposed variants of durational semantics.
-The fourth case remains an interesting open problem.
+The fourth variant remains an intriguing open problem.

 {$\mathtt{Spoi\-ler}$} {$\mathtt{Dup\-li\-ca\-tor}$} {\mathbb{M}}

 [1]{\textsl{#1}} [1]{#1^*} [1]{{}^{{}^{{}_\bullet}}\!#1} [1]{#1^{{}^{{}_\bullet}}} [1]{\mathsf{M}(#1)} [1]{\mathsf{U}(#1)} [1]{\stackrel{#1}{\longrightarrow}} [1]{\xrightarrow{#1}} [1]{\downarrow^{{}_{#1}}} [2]{#2\cdot\!\downdownarrows^{{}_{#1}}} [1]{\stackrel{#1}{\Longrightarrow}} {\begin{quote} $\mathtt{i: c_b := c_b + 1;\ goto\ j}$ \typeInc \end{quote} } {\begin{quote}